 2. Improves Blood Flow to the Joint

 Good blood flow means your knee gets the oxygen and nutrients it needs to heal.
 When you’re in pain, your blood might not be flowing well in that area.
-Acupuncture gently stimulates certain points around your knee to help circulate blood better.
-With more blood flow, your knee can start repairing damaged tissues faster, like cartilage, ligaments, and muscles.
+Acupuncture gently stimulates specific points around your knee to improve circulation.

 3. Relaxes Tight Muscles and Tendons

 Acupuncture helps those muscles relax and release tension.
 When your muscles aren’t pulling so hard on your knee, your whole leg can move more easily and with less pain.
+This is a common approach in many Chinese medical practices.

 4. Releases Natural Painkillers in the Brain

-When acupuncture needles are placed on certain points, your body sends signals to the brain.
-This triggers your brain to release endorphins, which are your body’s natural painkillers.
+When acupuncture needles touch certain specific points, your body sends signals to the brain.
+This triggers your brain to release endorphins—your natural painkillers.
 They help block pain and make you feel calmer and more comfortable.
-Some patients even say they feel a “happy buzz” or super relaxed after a session, like after a good workout or a warm bath.

 5. Improves Joint Mobility and Flexibility